Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Step 2.
 Select "Time Machine".

 Step 3.
-You need to right-click on the Time Machine disk, which causes error 69888, and opt for "Stop Using (drive name) for Backup."
+To resolve error 69888, right-click on the Time Machine disk and select "Stop Using (drive name) for Backup."

 select stop using for backup